Spontaneous rotation of active droplets in two and three dimensions: Introduction

 \section{Introduction}

 There are many examples where small aggregates of living particles spontaneously rotate.
 In vivo, persistent angular motion of \textit{Xenopus} and \textit{Drosophila} eggs \cite{cetera2014epithelial} has been shown to be essential for proper embryonic development \cite{gerhart1989cortical}.
 Multicellular human mammary cell (MCF10A) spheroids embedded in an alginate and Matrigel-based extracellular matrix rotate \cite{brandstatter2021curvature} and there is evidence that the correct formation of spheres of epithelial cells surrounding a hollow lumen relies on rotation \cite{tanner2012coherent,chin2018epithelial,wang2013rotational}.
-Rotation has been observed in vitro in experiments on confined epithelial colonies \cite{guillamat2022integer}, active microtubule networks \cite{suzuki2017spatial}, and bacterial systems \cite{wioland2013confinement,chen2021confinement} and also in unconfined layers of cells \cite{ascione2022collective,heinrich2020size,segerer2015emergence} and bacteria \cite{nakane2021large}.
+Rotation has been observed in vitro in experiments on confined myoblast colonies \cite{guillamat2022integer}, active microtubule networks \cite{suzuki2017spatial}, and bacterial systems \cite{wioland2013confinement,chen2021confinement} and also in unconfined layers of cells \cite{ascione2022collective,heinrich2020size,segerer2015emergence} and bacteria \cite{nakane2021large}.

 There is increasing interest in interpreting biological phenomena in terms of the theories of active matter \cite{Wensink14308,PhysRevLett.125.218004,natpap,PhysRevLett.129.098102,geo}.
 Active matter models in 2D that lead to collective rotation include generalised Potts models \cite{segerer2015emergence}, simulations of rod-like swimmers \cite{lushi2014fluid}, agent-based simulations of self-propelling particles with intrinsic angular velocity \cite{PhysRevLett.119.058002,liebchen2022chiral}, or in the presence of randomly distributed obstacles \cite{sppobs}, annular confinements \cite{PPR:PPR419377,Narayana}, and activity gradients \cite{copenhagen2018frustration}.
 Continuum simulations have also been able to predict collective rotation in particular geometries.
-These include circular confinements with anchoring conditions that impose net topological charges \cite{PhysRevE.97.012702}, colonies with an imposed motility difference between the center and the rim \cite{heinrich2020size}, and polar systems \cite{PhysRevLett.92.078101}.
+These include circular confinements with anchoring conditions that impose net topological charges \cite{PhysRevE.97.012702,PhysRevLett.109.168105}, colonies with an imposed motility difference between the center and the rim \cite{heinrich2020size}, and polar systems \cite{PhysRevLett.92.078101}.
+In the presence of no-slip and anchoring boundary conditions in circular confinement, it has been shown that the imposed $+1$ defect leads to the formation of circulating currents, and when activity is larger than a threshold, it leads to oscillatory behaviour of the defects \cite{PhysRevLett.109.168105}.

 In 3D, continuum simulations have identified rotation in confined 3D nematic droplets with strong passive anchoring \cite{PhysRevX.9.031051}, in chiral active nematics \cite{carenza2019rotation}, and in active polar systems moving on curved surfaces \cite{glentis2022emergence,PhysRevX.7.031039,glentis2022emergence}.
 Agent-based simulations of self-propelling particles moving on a fixed sphere have also reported the formation of collective rotation \cite{chen2019three,PhysRevE.91.022306}.